-Clare also does a run-down of the Amazon Lesbian Fiction charts in the US & UK.
+Clare also does a run-down of the Amazon best selling Lesbian Fiction charts in the US & UK.

 Love’s Portrait…I loved it, it’s got a bit of class and a gentle pace that curls around you.